Webby Awards: History

 The Webby Awards is owned and operated by the Webby Media Group, a division of Recognition Media, which also owns and produces the Lovie Awards in Europe and Netted by the Webbys, a daily email publication launched in 2009.
 David-Michel Davies, CEO of Webby Media Group, current Executive Director of the Webby Awards and co-founder of Internet Week New York, was named Executive Director of the Webby Awards in 2005.

 In 2009, the 13th Annual Webby Awards received nearly 10,000 entries from all 50 US states and over 60 countries.
 That same year, more than 500,000 votes were cast in The Webby People's Voice Awards.
 In 2012, the 16th Annual Webby awards received 1.5 million votes from more than 200 countries for the People's Voice awards.
 In 2015, the 19th Annual Webby Awards received nearly 13,000 entries from all 50 U.S. states and over 60 countries worldwide.

+In 2007, the 11th Annual Webby Awards introduced new categories for Online Film & Video and Mobile Sites & Apps, expanding the awards beyond websites and interactive advertising.

+In 2008, the Webby Media Group co-founded Internet Week New York with the office of Mayor Bloomberg.

+At the 16th Annual Webby Awards in 2012, held at the Hammerstein Ballroom in New York City, New York City mayor Michael Bloomberg received the Lifetime Achievement Award, presented by Tumblr founder David Karp.
+The ceremony also featured a tribute to the late Apple co-founder Steve Jobs, with video messages from President Obama, President Clinton, and Bono.

+In 2015, the awards introduced the Social Movement of the Year category; the inaugural honoree was Black Lives Matter, with co-founder Opal Tometi delivering the five-word acceptance speech "Stay turnt: Black Lives Matter," presented by filmmaker Spike Lee.
+At the 20th Annual ceremony in 2016, Kim Kardashian received the inaugural Break the Internet Award, and satirical publication The Onion was honored with the Lifetime Achievement Award after accumulating a record 39 Webby wins.